divakaivan/bank_voice_assistant/README.md

 * `make data`

 Otherwise:
 * `make start` - this will open the streamlit UI in your browser on `http://localhost:8501`.
-Also RAG tracing on `http://127.0.0.1:6006`
+Also RAG monitoring on `http://127.0.0.1:6006`

 # Future improvements